 What is Applied Research?

-Samples of Applied Research
+Examples of Applied Research Projects

 The following webpages have valuable information that can be used by writers of scholarly papers to improve the effectiveness in the presentation of their papers.
 For an effective tutorial, it is best that the writer visit and carefully review all of the recommended sites.